A Visit to the Exhibition on Marie-Antoinette at the Grand Palais {Scented Paths & Fragrant Addresses}

 “Moving” is the word that best describes the overall feeling I retained after I visited the exhibition “Marie-Antoinette” currently on view (until 30 June 2008) at the Galeries nationales du Grand Palais in Paris.

-The Paris show features over 300 objects drawn from European collections, including numerous portraits and drawings, daily life objects such as delicate European porcelain and Japanese lacquerware that Marie-Antoinette was very fond of, as well as the replica of the infamous “collier de la Reine” (queen’s necklace), all objects which allow us to take a close glance at her intimate life and that of her family.
+The Paris show features over 300 objects drawn from European collections including numerous portraits and drawings, daily life objects such as delicate European porcelain, and Japanese lacquerware that Marie-Antoinette was very fond of as well as the replica of the infamous "collier de la Reine" (queen's necklace) all objects which allow us to take a close look at her intimate life and that of her family.

 Japanese lacquerware - box in the shape of a fan

-A more frugal, and by association of ideas gruesome sight, is that of an undergarment white tunic worn by Marie-Antoinette when she was in prison.
-It draws a sharp contrast with the splendors of court life and reminds visitors of her tragic end.
+A more frugal - and gruesome sight - is that of a white undergarment tunic worn by Marie-Antoinette when she was in prison at the Conciergerie.
+It draws a sharp contrast with the splendors of court life reminding visitors of her tragic end.

 A so-called "nipple bowl" from the Rambouillet dairy - Marie-Antoinette also liked to play farmer